sampie777/obs-scene-que/README.md

 - `OBSPlugin`: lets you activate OBS scenes
 - `TextPlugin`: doesn't really do anything.
 It's just there to create some clarity and order in your queue

 To install new plugins, just place their .jar file in the plugin directory (see settings for where this directory is).
+You can create your own plugins using [this guide](plugin_development.md).

-Some known external plugins are:
+Some known external plugins are (mostly still under development):

 - [EasyWorshipPlugin](https://github.com/sampie777/osq-easyworship-plugin): controls EasyWorship projection software
 - [SceneTimerPlugin](https://github.com/sampie777/osq-scenetimer-plugin): currently just a simple scene duration timer